tparviainen/clashofclans/README.md

 In order to use the functionality provided by this library you need an API key (token) that can be created in Clash of Clans [developer web site](https://developer.clashofclans.com/).

-100% Clash of Clans API coverage, including the [Spring 2020 Update](https://clashofclans.com/blog/release-notes/).
+100% Clash of Clans API coverage, including the [Summer 2020 Update](https://clashofclans.com/blog/release-notes/).

 # Getting Started
 - [Homepage](https://tparviainen.github.io/clashofclans/)